 This policy is intended to ensure correct provider reimbursement and serves only as a general resource regarding Molina Healthcare's reimbursement policy for the services described in this policy.
 It is not intended to address every aspect of a reimbursement situation, nor is it intended to impact care decisions.
 This policy was developed using nationally accepted industry standards and coding principles.
-In a conflict, federal and state guidelines, as applicable, and the member's benefit plan document supersede the information in this policy.
-Also, to the extent of conflicts between this policy and the provider contract language, the Provider contract language will prevail.
+In the event of a conflict, federal and state guidelines, as applicable, as well as the member's benefit plan document supersede the information in this policy.
+Additionally, to the extent there are any conflicts between this policy and the provider contract language, the Provider contract language will prevail.
 Coverage may be mandated by applicable legal requirements of a State, the Federal government or the Centers for Medicare and Medicaid Services (CMS).
 References included were accurate at the time of policy approval.
-If there is a state exception, please refer to the state exception table listed below.

-Policy Overview
+Overview